System overview

 Partitions

-In Slurm, what are commonly called "queues" are technically known as Partitions.
-A partition is a logical grouping of compute nodes (servers) that your job can run on.
+A partition is a group of similar compute nodes that your job can run on.

 Nodes on Roar are grouped into four different hardware partitions: